env0-labs/env0.explore/ideas/dashcam.md

 **EXT.
 HIGHLAND ROAD – EVENING**

-Alice drives.
-GPS shows a blank map with a single line — no side roads, no markers.
-The trees close in.
+The car climbs into the wilderness.
+GPS shows a single road.
 No signal.
-Light dying.
-Isolation total.

-They pass an old sign: **Invermarven Farm**.
-> “There.
-That’s what he mentioned.”

-➡ **Transition:** Headlights cut through increasing darkness.
-Trees tighten.
-The road dips.
+No turnoffs.
+The world starts to vanish outside the headlights.
+They pass a faded sign: **INVERMARVEN FARM**.

+There’s a growing tension.
+Alice drives in silence.
+Kerri watches the landscape, phone camera recording details — hopeful, like they’re on a proper shoot again.

+They stop.
+Rewatch the original dashcam video.
+Frame by frame.
+The same road.
+It’s the right place.

+> **Motivation bridge:**
+> Just as Alice starts to doubt *again*, they see something.
+A shape.
+A bundle.
+In the real world, in the road, just like the video.

+They’re not chasing a mystery anymore.
+They’ve *entered* it.

 ---

+---

 ## SCENE 4 – The Thing in the Road (2:00)

 **EXT.
 SINGLE TRACK ROAD – NIGHT**

-The car jolts to a stop.
-Something is blocking the road — **red, slick, formless**.
+**[DASHCAM FOOTAGE]**

+The car stops dead.
+Something lies in the beam of the headlights — a dark, red, wet shape.
+It’s not immediately clear what it is.
+It doesn’t move.
-Alice wants to reverse.
-Kerri insists on filming.

-Then: headlights go dark.
-Automatic shutoff.
+Alice wants to back up.
+Kerri starts filming.
+Before either decides what to do, the headlights go out — auto shutoff.
+Complete darkness.
-**SNAP.** Close.
-Branch breaking.

-Headlights return.
-**The Mountain Man** stands in front of the shape, dragging it by chain.
-He turns to look directly into the lights.
-Silent.
+A branch snaps.
+Close.
+Neither speaks.

+The headlights come back on.

+**[DASHCAM FOOTAGE]**
+Now in full beam, a man is standing in the road. **Bare-chested, massive**, with a heavy chain across his shoulder.
+He’s dragging the shape — now clearly a carcass — across the tarmac.
+He stops.
+Looks directly into the headlights.

+Doesn’t speak.
+Doesn’t move.

-Alice throws the car into gear.
-They tear away down the road.
+Alice throws the car into gear and drives past him, fast.

-➡ **Transition:** Interior of the car.
-Shaken.
-> “We got it.”
+> **Motivation bridge:**
+> For the first time, the fear is real.
+Alice wants to run.
+Kerri wants to *understand*.
+But now they both know: this isn’t just spooky video content.
+It’s dangerous.
+And they’re in it.

 ---

 ## SCENE 5 – Upload & Blowup (1:30)

 **EXT.
-PUB CARPARK – LATER**
+PUB CARPARK – NIGHT**

-Alice: “We’re done.
-No story is worth that.”
-Kerri: uploading a clip.
+They pull into the safety of civilisation — a pub, light, sound, signal.
+Alice is visibly shaken.
+Kerri is quiet, but already reviewing the dashcam footage.
+It’s all there.

+Alice wants to leave.
+Go home.
+Burn the footage.
+But Kerri, despite her fear, sees the numbers.
+She edits it.
+Adds the hook.
+Uploads it.

 > **Title:** *We HIT Something… Then It Followed Us*

-It posts.
-View count ticks upward.
-Comments explode.

-Message from John:
+> **Thumbnail:** Still of the Mountain Man mid-step.
+Blurred.
+Unmistakably human.
+Unbelievably large.

+Comments start within minutes.
+One of them stands out — **hippyjohn212**.

-> “You’re not mad.
+> “You’re not crazy.
 I’ve seen him too.
 I know where the commune was.”

-➡ **Transition:** Kerri slaps the laptop shut.
-Cut to roadside.
-Waiting.
+> **Motivation bridge:**
+> Kerri wants to meet him.
+Alice doesn’t.
+But Kerri says it — if they don’t follow this thread, someone else will.
+> And this time, Alice doesn’t say no.

 ---

 ## SCENE 6 – Meeting Hippy John (1:30)

 **EXT.
-LAY-BY – DAY**
+LAY-BY / EDGE OF FOREST – DAY**

-John arrives.
-Late 50s.
-Messy but kind.

-He explains:
-- Peaceful protest commune
-- Gradual descent into isolation and ritual
-- “They started worshipping the idea of something that watched us.”
+John arrives with a smile.
+Harmless.
+Loose clothes.
+Long hair.
+Speaks gently.
+He’s a fan — of their show, of the idea that someone still chases *truth*.

+He tells them about the commune:
+- It started as a protest camp — anti-war, ecological, spiritual
+- It got isolated.
+Twisted.
+- Over time, belief turned into ritual.
+Then into fear.

-- “I left.
-I think he stayed.”
+> “I left.
+Most didn’t.
+He stayed.”

+He gestures into the trees.

-> “There’s not much left.
-But I can show you.”
+> “There’s not much left, but I can show you.”

-➡ **Transition:** He steps into the trees.
-They follow.
+> **Motivation bridge:**
+> Kerri wants to follow.
+Alice hesitates — it’s not logical.
+But John’s kindness disarms her.
+She agrees — on the condition they don’t stay long.

 ---

 ## SCENE 7 – The Ruins (2:00)

 **EXT.
-COMMUNE RUINS – DUSK**
+FOREST INTERIOR – DUSK**

-Decaying tents.
-Stone rings.
-Burned symbols.
-Effigies.

-John tells fragmented stories.
-Then he **disappears**.
+They hike in.
+The woods thicken.
+Old paths vanish.
+Eventually, they reach it — the remains of a commune long since abandoned.

+- A burned-out trailer
+- Rotted tents, overgrown with vines
+- Symbols carved into bark
+- Stone rings, carefully maintained

+John walks them through it like a tour guide — but his stories start to fray.
+He can’t remember who lived where.
+He contradicts himself.
+Names slip.

+Then, suddenly, he’s gone.

 > **ALICE**: “John?”

-➡ **Transition:** They walk back toward the car.
-Lights still on.
+No response.

+> **Motivation bridge:**
+> It’s getting dark.
+They’ve seen enough.
+They head back toward the car — shaken, silent.

 ---

 ## SCENE 8 – The Tarp Bundle / Car Dies (1:30)

 **EXT.
-ROAD / HEADLIGHT BEAM – NIGHT**
+SINGLE TRACK ROAD – NIGHT**

+They emerge from the trees, shaken.
+The forest is silent.
+Their car sits ahead — no lights, no hum, no signal.

+Alice unlocks it.
+**Click.** The locks disengage.
+They climb in.
+Doors shut.
+Breath fogs the air.

+The headlights flare on automatically.
+**[DASHCAM FOOTAGE]** kicks in.

+Now visible in the beam:
-Dashcam frame: a **plastic-wrapped bundle** in the road.
+a **plastic-wrapped bundle**, centre of the road.
+Neat.
+Deliberate.

-Alice exits to investigate.

-She kneels.
-Pulls the edge of the tarp —
+> **KERRI**: “Was that there before?”

+Alice says nothing.
+Gets out.

+**[DASHCAM FOOTAGE]**
+She approaches.
+Shadow long behind her.

+Kneels.
+Peels back the tarp.
 **Nothing inside.** Just damp lining and grit.
-Empty.
-Her face tightens.
-This wasn’t a body.
-It was *bait*.

-**In the dashcam frame:**
-Her shadow stretches forward.
-In the far edge — **something moves**.
+She rises.
+**In her shadow — something shifts.**
-A vague shape.
+A figure.
 Still.
 Watching.

-She returns to the car.
-Tries to start it — nothing.
-Click.
-Again.
+Alice gets back in.
+Turns the key.
+Nothing.
 Dead.

-> **ALICE**: “We sleep here.
-First light, we walk.”

-They lock the doors.

-➡ **Transition:** Dashcam idles.
-Then darkness.

----

-## SCENE 9 – The Ambush (2:00)

-**INT.
-INSIDE THE CAR – PRE-DAWN**

-They wake.
-Breath misting.

-- **Shoes are gone**
-- **Map is missing**
-- **Glovebox open**
-- **Keys are turned in the ignition**

-**Someone was inside the car.**

-Alice gets out.
-Dashcam rolls.

-**The Mountain Man appears**, partially in frame.
-Silent.
-Watching.

-**Everything else is offscreen:**
-- Screams
-- Movement
-- Chain

-Alice reappears, dragging Kerri — unconscious, bloody.
+> **KERRI** (panicked): “We’re not sleeping here.”
+> **ALICE** (flat): “We don’t have a choice.”

-She rips the dashcam card.
+She locks the doors.

-➡ **Transition:** Hard cut.
-Silence.

----

-## SCENE 10 – The Edit (1:30)

-**INT.
-FLAT – EARLY MORNING**

-Alice edits.
-Kerri records a talking head — tightly cropped.

-Overlay text, pacing, dramatic cuts.
-No hint of injury.

-> **Final Title:** *The Cult That Eats People (Scotland’s Secret Road)*

-PUBLISH.

-➡ **Transition:** Comment section floods.
-Trending.
+**[DASHCAM FOOTAGE]** lingers.
+The bundle.
+The trees.
+**Motion.** Barely there.

+**Cut to black.**

+> **Motivation bridge:**
+> Kerri wanted to run.
+Alice made the call.
+> And that decision will cost them both more than they realise.

 ---